kristopolous/BOOTSTRA.386/manual/index.md

 "What the hell is this thing?", I scoffed, "two terabytes of storage, on chip the size of my fingernail?".
 I looked at the convincing plastic rectangle festooned with logos and claiming "2TB" by some imaginary company named "Lenovo".
 Underneath it was bespeckled with tiny yellow colored teeth.
 I guess this prankster thought they could just slide it in like an Atari 2600 cartridge.
 Into what I have no idea.
 Getting 2 kilobytes in this form-factor would have been an accomplishment.
 It felt as fragile as a tortilla chip.

+--

+It was time for me to go.
+Literally.
+In 6 months, I built BOOTSTRA/386 and now it my window to leave.
+I had heard about the legendary Claude with no last name who had brought the microcomputer to the masses and really, during that interview I just used the name as a joke.

+That's always the problem with time-travel, did I become my future reality?
+Was it inevitable or did I build it?
+I've entered the grandfather paradox of technology.
+Maybe putting "Quit" in the File drop down is actually a bad idea.
+Who knows?
+It's too late now.
+The sands of time sweep through all our fingers the same.
+Windwos close before we realize they were ever open and opportunities enter the world of imagined counterfactuals.

+Our negotiation with time is the most powerful relationship we ostensibly have control over.
+And yet, it will always have control over us.

+I came empty-handed and now I will leave them empty, a mystery of the ages.
+We were always going to be eclipsed by the Macintosh.
+That was unavoidable.
+Building the most legendary forgotten empire with all but a floppy disk and this story to show are my two vast and trunkless legs of stones in the desert.
+For a glimmer of the past, I was ozymandias, king of kings.

+But now, I look on my own works, however mighty, and all they fill me with is dispair.

+I set my time machine for 2025 and I pull the lever.

+---

+"Abort, Retry, Fail?" isn't just a DOS-error, it's the core contention of our business. shock-a-roo sharaku
+Sincerely,
+C:\> aude